12moi/ip1/README.md

 This a moringa restuarant website created by  Moi Shadrack, on 14/11/2021

 ## Decsription
- this is a restuarant website allow visitors to the site to check on the vaiety of meals and dishes the restaurant can offer
+ This is a restuarant website that allows visitors to the site to check on the vaiety of meals and dishes the restaurant can offer.

 ## Setup/installation
 1)Browser<br> 2)internet laptop or smartphone